 - Entry is competitive.

 - You would need to study for an MSc or BSc Hons in Environmental Health accredited by the Royal Environmental Health Institute of Scotland (REHIS).

 - In Scotland, the only university to offer the REHIS accredited degree course in Environmental Health is the University of the West of Scotland.
-For entry you will require 4 Highers at BBCC including 2 science subjects plus English and Maths at Standard grade.
+For entry you will require 4 Highers at BBBB or ABBC including 2 science subjects plus English and Maths at Standard grade or National 5.
 Higher Biology and Chemistry are preferred.